gpratte/TIY-Austin-Back-End-Autumn-2016/README.md

 Computer Setup

 For the purposes of this prework, all you need is a browser; we generally use [Google Chrome](http://www.google.com/chrome/) .
-For our class, we'll be using [JDK 8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) for development.
+For our class, we'll be using [JDK 8 version 8u101](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and [IntelliJ IDEA Community Edition](https://www.jetbrains.com/idea/download/) for development.
 We'll be installing these things the day before class during the install party, but it's fine if you've already done so.

 Java

 Java will be the main language we work with during the class.
-Please work through parts one and two of [KTByte Interactive Textbook in Java[(https://www.ktbyte.com/java-tutorial/book).
+Please work through parts one and two of [KTByte Interactive Textbook in Java](https://www.ktbyte.com/java-tutorial/book).
 Then work through the [Codecademy course on Java](https://www.codecademy.com/en/courses/learn-java).

 HTML & CSS